Yoavyu/PCB_Arduino/README.md

 During this process I:
 - Exported **Gerber**, **BOM**, and **Pick & Place** data for assembly
-- Learned about **DFM (Design for Manufacturing)** concepts such as hole sizing, tolerances, and copper clearances
+- Learned about DFM concepts such as hole sizing, tolerances, and copper clearances
 - Gained valuable experience bridging **theory and hardware reality**, even knowing the first revision might require debugging

 > This fabrication phase completed the learning cycle — from concept to a tangible PCB — providing real-world insight into professional hardware design.